TeaSkittle/ghost-emacs/README.md

 - [Keybinds](#keybinds)
 - [License](#license)

 This is my Emacs configuration which aims to enhance the default Emacs experience without requiring the user to go through a steep learning curve in order to enjoy using Emacs.
-It is heavily inspired by the [Howl editor](https://howl.io/), [Sanemacs](https://sanemacs.com/) and uses the Monokai color scheme.
+It is inspired by [Howl](https://howl.io/), [Textadept](https://orbitalquark.github.io/textadept/), and [Sanemacs](https://sanemacs.com/).
 Ghost Emacs is degisned to be simple, based around [CUA Mode](https://www.emacswiki.org/emacs/CuaMode) keybinds, very few packages, and no external dependencies.
 I have tried to make the changes without heavily altering the default Emacs experience.

 ## Screenshots